 Interview with Anders Osborne, 10/08/12

+by BISS Contributing Editor Josh Danson Thanks for taking some time out to speak with me.
+Where you at right now -- are you out on tour, or in the studio?
 I’m in the studio in Uptown New Orleans right now.
 It’s a friend of mine’s studio.
 It’s a little house, and we’re doing an EP, like 5 or 6 songs, and it started out as an acoustic thing -- just kind of giving the fans something different.
 But then of course as you get in here and you start adding more and more and now it’s sounding like a big fat record!
 [Laughs].
+And then you’re heading out our way, heading out to California, in a couple days?

 Yep, this is the last day in the studio.
 I got a couple friends coming into the studio to help me out with a couple of vocal parts.
 Got Maggie Koerner singing and Johnny Sansone’s going to play a little harmonica and accordion.
 And that’s it.